OnionIoT/Onion-Docs/Omega2/Documentation/Hardware-Overview/Docks/Mini-Dock.md

 <!-- //NOTE: CAN LARGELY COPY FROM THE EXPANSION DOCK ARTICLE! -->

 The Mini Dock is tiny.
-It is approximately 2in (5cm) long, and 1in (2.5cm) wide.
+It is approximately 2in (5cm) long, and 1in (2.5cm) wide. // TODO: put in accurate dimensions

 The Mini Dock allows for easy communication via the USB-to-Serial chip located in the center of the board.